Alpha Psi Omega: Alpha Psi Omega

+Alpha Psi Omega National Honorary Dramatic Fraternity was founded by Paul F. Opp, professor of English, speech, and drama at Fairmont State Normal School, in 1925 in the Hardway Administration Building.
+Opp founded the fraternity after both Theta Alpha Phi and the National Collegiate Players/Pi Epsilon Delta denied charter petitions for Fairmont State College because teacher training schools did not qualify for membership.

+Alpha Psi Omega chartered its first cast or chapter on August 12, 1925, formed from The Masquers drama club at Fairmont State University.
+Elinor B. Watson and Robert Sloan were the first student members.
+This was followed by the chartering of Beta cast at Marshall College.
+Eighteen additional casts were chartered in the next twelve months.

+Alpha Psi Omega was based at Fairmont State.
+E. Turner Stump of Marshall College became the society's first president.
+Russell Spiers of Colgate University was the vice-president, and Opp was the secretary and editor of The Playbill.
+Opp was editor of The Playbill until 1966.
+Alpha Psi Omega held its first national convention in Chicago on December 27 and 28, 1926, with twenty casts present.
+The society continues to hold national conventions, or Grand Rehearsals, every five years.

+In 1928, Alpha Psi Omega was invited and sent representatives to the annual convention of the Association of College Honor Societies.
+In 1938, the society was a member of the National Association of Speech Arts Honor Fraternities.

+The society's national offices moved to Canada in 1929 and 1930 when Opp went to the University of Toronto to seek a doctorate.
+After graduating, Opp reestablished the national offices at Fairmont, where it remained until Opp reitirement in 1966.

 In 1997, under pressure from anti-fraternity sentiments nationwide, the national officers decided to update the public titles of the organization.
 This changed the official name of the society from Alpha Psi Omega National Honorary Dramatic Fraternity to Alpha Psi Omega National Theatre Honor Society.

 Delta Psi Omega

-Delta Psi Omega National Theatre Honor Society (ΔΨΩ), Alpha Psi Omega's sister society, was founded in 1929 as the official junior-college division of Alpha Psi Omega.
-Both societies are governed by the same national officers, yet have separate coat-of-arms and induction ceremonies.
-Delta Psi Omega chapters are located at two-year institutions.
+Opp established Delta Psi Omega, a similar organization for junior colleges, in 1929.
+Delta Psi Omega became the official junior-college division of Alpha Psi Omega in 1936.
+Both societies are governed by the same national officers, but have different coats of arms and induction ceremonies.

 Thespian Society

-Opp and Alpha Psi Omega were also instrumental in helping to organize the Thespian Society, now known as the International Thespian Society (I.T.S.) the theatre honor society for high school students (also founded in 1929).
+Opp and Alpha Psi Omega were also instrumental in helping to organize the Thespian Society, now known as the International Thespian Society (I.T.S.), the theatre honor society for high school students.
 With an original grant of $500, the society was able to help organize I.T.S. and help publish the first issues of the I.T.S. magazine.
 The International Thespian Society has since been assimilated into the Educational Theatre Association, but the influences can be seen in the similarities of both organizations' colors and induction ceremonies.